 - Next, I went to the hardware store for that heat sealing plastic wrap I saw on TV.
 (Generic brand, of course, its all the same stuff) The store clerk told me it worked fine, but I should also get some “rope caulk”, or “caulking cord”.
 He said otherwise, I would be entertained by watching the shrink wrap billow in and out with the wind.
 The plastic would seal the cold air out, but would not form a thermal barrier keeping the heat in This putty-like stuff comes in a ribbon like roll, and is used to stuff gaps and cracks around the window before you seal it in with the plastic shrink wrap.
 It is also removable, so I would not be sealing my windows permanently.

 - So, I bought the “caulking cord” at the hardware store, and a couple of packages of the bargain shrink wrap at a local dollar store.
 (I was mortified at the cost of the brand name shrink wrap and knew there had to be a generic equivalent.
 They only carried the name brand.)
+Going to the dollar store can help you stay on budget.

 Step two became using the caulking cord, and Step three was applying the shrink-wrap.